brainix/with-me/readme.markdown

 # with-me

 Some old project Raj and I started thinking on.
-It involved "valid" or "cool" URIs likes
+It involved "valid" or "cool" URIs links:

 http://with.me/tacos/ (Who wants to eat tacos with me?) http://with.me/200/kites/, http://with.me/400/parrots/ (store; searching URLs for quantities)